 And if you’re interested in the requirements around embalming, burial, and cremation, read your consumer rights listed by state.

 How do I arrange for a home funeral?

 Although much of the planning for the funeral itself will reflect what is meaningful to you and your loved ones, there are practical issues you’ll want to prepare for like how to care for a body, or arranging transportation.
 A helpful step-by-step guide to all aspects of planning a home funeral can be found here.

-Additional information about everything from how to care for and prepare a body, to dressing a body are outlined here, on the National Home Funeral Alliance website.
+Additional information about everything from how to care for and prepare a body, to dressing a body are outlined on the National Home Funeral Alliance website by category:

 What should you do if your home funeral rights are challenged?